NoNotNotes/Mneme/Garden/038a-has-head.md

 2. **Hyperopia**: farsightedness
 3. **Presbyopia**: age-related loss of elasticity of the lens and resultant farsightedness.
 4. **Astigmatism**: an uneven curvature of the cornea that prevents horizontal and vertical rays from focusing on the retina.

 ___

 # Ears and Hearing
 Assessment of the ear includes **direct inspection** and palpation of the external ear, **inspection of the internal parts of the ear by an otoscope**, and determination of **auditory acuity**.
 The process of "hearing" is a complex process.
-Sound can be detected by the ear through two mediums-- air (air conduction) and bone (bone conduction).
+Sound can be detected by the ear through two mediums—air (air conduction) and bone (bone conduction).
 - **Audiometric evaluations** (measurement of hearing at various decibels) are recommended for children and older adults.
 - **Conductive hearing loss**: interruption of transmission of sound waves through the outer and middle ear structures, such as in a perforated tympanum, impacted cerumen, swelling of the auditory canal, etc.
 - **Sensorineural hearing loss**: inability to detect sound due to damage to the inner ear, the auditory nerve, or the hearing center in the brain.